cernst72/vja/Readme.md

 ### Local build

 Build, install and perform some integration-test.
-For integration test a real Vikunja instance is launched locally via docker-compose.
+For integration test, a real Vikunja instance is launched locally via docker-compose.
 Local development install: